lingtalfi/Light-Realist/personal/mydoc/pages/realist-conception-notes.md

-There are three sides in realist:
+There are two sides in realist:

 - the model
 - the gui